MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 }
 ```

-Note that `generatedSourceRoot` should point at a folder where your JavaScript files (*.js) are generated and stored. `sourceMapRoot` should point at a folder where you have source map files - typically created during your build process - that tie your generated JavaScript source files back to your potential TypeScript source.
+Note that `generatedSourceRoot` should point at a folder where your generated JavaScript files (*.js) are stored - for example, the outputs of a TypeScript build process. `sourceMapRoot` should point at a folder where you have source map files - typically created during your build process - that tie your generated JavaScript source files back to your potential TypeScript source.

 #### Run your Minecraft Behavior Pack